Spyware Tactics and How to Protect Yourself

 Introduction to Spyware and Adware

 A spyware program is one that usually installs itself without user consent or with consent obtained in a misleading manner.
-Spyware monitor user activity and report this information, confidential or not, back to its controller.
+Spyware monitors user activity and reports this information, confidential or not, back to its controller.

-An adware program is similar to a spyware one, but its purpose is to force the display of advertisements on the infected computer.
-However, these definitions are loose as certain adware may go further by having spyware abilities and spywares may also display ads.
+An adware program is similar to spyware, but its purpose is to force the display of advertisements on the infected computer.
+However, these definitions are loose as certain adware may go further by having spyware abilities and spyware may also display ads.

 Symptoms of spware/ adware